 - Although most managers are in charge of one restaurant, and are therefore mainly based at one site, you may be responsible for a number of outlets and have to travel between them.

-- You will usually wear a company uniform and dress in accordance with appropriate health and safety requirements associated with food preparation.
+- You'll usually wear a company uniform and dress in accordance with appropriate health and safety requirements associated with food preparation.

 - Many companies operate franchising opportunities, giving you the chance to invest in and run your own branch.
 Due to the heavy financial commitment involved, however, you're unlikely to take on a franchise when first starting out.